Bundesverband Alternative Investments e.V. (BAI)

 AIFMD

-The AIFMD is a directive that regulates alternative investment fund managers.
-It is the EU Framework Directive, supplemented by the important AIFMD Level II Regulation (Commission Delegated Regulation (EU) No. 231/2013 regarding exemptions, operating conditions, depositaries, leverage, transparency and supervision).
+The AIFMD 2.0 regulates managers of alternative investment funds and serves as the EU framework directive, supplemented by the important AIFMD Level II Regulation (Commission Delegated Regulation (EU) No. 231/2013 regarding exemptions, operating conditions, depositaries, leverage, transparency, and supervision).

-The Directive regulates alternative investment fund managers that were not covered by the UCITS Directive.
-Affected are both managers domiciled in the EU and managers from third countries who wish to distribute their funds in the EU.
-In Germany, the Directive was transposed into national law in the form of the KAGB.
+The directive regulates managers of alternative investment funds that are not covered by the UCITS Directive.
+It applies to managers based in the EU as well as third-country managers who wish to market their funds within the EU.
+In Germany, the directive has been transposed into national law through the KAGB.

 Level I: Framework directive and framework regulations